-^{} Results are for an incomplete year.
+Results are for an incomplete year.

-While Nadel did trade in quadruple-Qs, he did not achieve for the Hedge Funds any of the amount of returns he represented to investors.
+While Nadel did trade in quadruple-Qs, he did not achieve for the Hedge Funds the amount of returns he represented to investors.
 Rather, based on the documents the Receiver's financial expert has analyzed to date, the Hedge Funds as a whole lost significant sums from their inception.
-Specifically, the table below shows the actual account profits and losses for the Hedge Funds for the indicated time.
+Specifically, Table 4, below, shows the actual account profits and losses for the Hedge Funds for the indicated time.